Loryyy3/config/README.md

 # .config
-My .config folder for easy setup in new devices
+My config files for easy setup in new devices